 News

-10/2023 PI Haicen Yue won the Early Extra Promotion of Research & Scholarly Success (EXPRESS) grant award at UVM.
+10/2023 Haicen Yue won the Early Extra Promotion of Research & Scholarly Success (EXPRESS) grant award at UVM.

-08/2023 PI Haicen Yue joined the Department of Physics as an assistant professor at the University of Vermont.
+08/2023 Haicen Yue joined the Department of Physics as an assistant professor at the University of Vermont.